IonutCiuta/ionutciuta.github.io/content/credxp.md

 Credxp started out as Liana's bachelor degreee thesis.
 She would start working with her thesis supervisor [Daniel Rosner]({{< param credxp.people.dr >}}) in late 2017 under one condition: next spring, she would take the idea of building an advanced credit scoring system and run it through the Innovation Labs Hackathon.

 By then, ML was already becoming a hot topic.
-While there were other research groups at [our university]({{< param credxp.links.acs >}}) working on ML focused projects, none of them were too appealing and - frankly - most of them lacked any real-life application.
-So the opportunity to actually work on something that was both state of the art and highly applicable in real life was too good to pass.
+While there were other research groups at [our university]({{< param credxp.links.acs >}}) working on ML focused projects, none of them were too appealing and - frankly - most of them lacked any real-life applications.
+Keeping that in mind, the opportunity to actually work on something that was both state of the art and highly applicable in real life was too good to pass.

 I offerred to help with whatever work was necessary to make the ML core usable as part of an actual deployable service.
-I was also keen to give Innovation Labs another shot since [back in 2016 I signed up for the hackahton with the app I was building for my bachelor thesis]({{< param credxp.links.retailor >}}), but sadly was not accepted into the program.
+I was also keen to give Innovation Labs another try since [back in 2016 I signed up for the hackahton with the app I was building for my own bachelor thesis]({{< param credxp.links.retailor >}}), but sadly I was not accepted into the program.

 By the time March 2018 came around, we had also recruited Robert into our team and another fourth member which resigned shortly after the hackathon.
 We had a name, an idea, some working code and a lot of excitement 🚀